felangel/bloc/docs/zh-cn/fluttertodostutorial.md

   @override
   String toString() {
-    return 'FilteredTodosLoaded { filteredTodos: $filteredTodos, activeFilter: $activeFilter }';
+    return 'FilteredTodosLoadSuccess { filteredTodos: $filteredTodos, activeFilter: $activeFilter }';
   }
 }
 ```

-?> **Note:** The `FilteredTodosLoaded` state contains the list of filtered todos as well as the active visibility filter.
+?> **Note:** The `FilteredTodosLoadSuccess` state contains the list of filtered todos as well as the active visibility filter.

 ### Events

 We're going to implement two events for our `FilteredTodosBloc`:

-- `UpdateFilter` - which notifies the bloc that the visibility filter has changed
+- `FilterUpdated` - which notifies the bloc that the visibility filter has changed
-- `UpdateTodos` - which notifies the bloc that the list of todos has changed
+- `TodosUpdated` - which notifies the bloc that the list of todos has changed

 Create `blocs/filtered_todos/filtered_todos_event.dart` and let's implement the two events.